SEO, Location Pages and You: A How-To Guide

 Posted on in Blog

-Location pages serve a practical and personal purpose for multi-location brands.
-Holding a high search engine results page (SERP) position for each unique location improves the brand’s visibility within the service area or market and allows brands to get personal.
-In this piece, we’ll run you through the technical and customer-focused benefits of building and optimizing local landing pages and provide a road map to get it done efficiently.
+Holding a high search engine results page (SERP) position for each unique location improves the brand’s visibility within the service area or market.
+Local landing pages allow brands to connect more personally with their audience.
+In this piece, we’ll run through how to organize and make local SEO landing pages and provide a road map to get it done efficiently.

 What Is a Location Page?

-For One Hour Heating & Air Conditioning, the local homepage includes localized keywords that are also targeted on the national homepage.
+For Hot Air Guitars, our fake (for now) hot air guitar lesson franchise, the local homepage includes localized keywords that are also targeted on the national homepage.
 At the same time, the page itself is organized within its own subfolder.

 Remember that one of the most important (and yet overlooked) components of SEO is relevancy.
 Many brands chase high-volume, short-tail keywords that drive vanity metrics (tens of thousands of organic sessions, millions of SERP impressions) but don’t consistently generate quality site traffic or conversions.

-Location-based SEO is all about relevancy, and that requires two priorities when crafting location pages:
+Location-based SEO is all about relevancy, and that requires two actions when crafting location pages:

-Creating unique content for each location isn’t easy, but it’s worth the effort.
-Franchise businesses or individual owners with multiple locations or service areas often need a bit of extra muscle – and our SEO and content team can do the heavy lifting for you.
+Landing page localization requires creating unique content for each location.
+It isn’t easy, but it’s worth the effort.
+Franchise businesses or individual owners with multiple locations or service areas often need a bit of extra muscle and our SEO and content team can do the heavy lifting for you.

 1. Target local keywords.

 Localizing these pages will pair existing keyword targets held by the domain and a modifier, which is just a fancy way of saying, “Insert city name.”
-Make sure you focus on branded local keywords on the homepage and localized non-branded keywords on other services.
-Here are a few examples of our thriving fake (for now) air guitar lesson company.
+Make sure you focus on branded keywords on the homepage and localized non-branded keywords on local landing pages.
+Here are a few examples of national and local keywords our thriving fake (for now) air guitar lesson company is targeting.

 National keywordLocal keyword